What is the software development process and how can it be improved?

 To accomplish that, you need a plan that outlines how a team will develop, change, and maintain a specific software system.

-SDLC serves as a blueprint of that.
-To help teams achieve their goals, the SDLC provides six distinct stages that focus on different process areas realized in a particular order.
+SDLC serves as a blueprint for that.
+To help teams achieve their goals, the SDLC provides six distinct stages focusing on different process areas realized in a particular order.

 Every software development lifecycle consists of the following 6 phases: